jackyzha0/quartz/content/blog/Solving The Campfire Problem with Honcho.md

 For most of human history, groups, tribes, nations drank from the same informational tap.
 In fact, when we see changes in how information flows, we see dramatic corresponding historical effects.
 Alterations in distribution--writing, printing, browsing, disaster--have altered the balance of power, the minds of billions, the course of civilization.

 But the further step of processing that information and the shaping of it into *shared* narratives have played an equally enormous role.
 Narrative and meaning making are fundamentally social tasks.
-We still have to decide what to do with it, what it *means*, and we've generally done that with our neighbors.
+We still have to decide what to do with information, what it *means*, and we've generally done that with our neighbors.

 ![[agora_processing.webp]]

 Consider the campfires of hunter-gatherers, agoras of classical city-states, churches of medieval Europe, American town squares, national newspapers, mid-century network TV, office park water-coolers, internet forums, blogging sites, social media, *generative* media.

 A majority of these social exercises deal in limited information and distribution.
 One or a few sources of truth to chew on with your family, friends, and colleagues.
-Agreed upon reality, collective processing, social instincts satisfied.
+Agreed upon reality, collective processing--social instincts satisfied.
 You can talk to people about the world, it feels good.

 But at the end of that list, distribution becomes so radically democratized, that this model of collective processing start to change dramatically.